vert-x3/vertx-web-site/src/site/blog/posts/vertx-blueprint.md

 ---
-title: Vert.x Blueprint Tutorial
+title: Vert.x Blueprint Tutorials
-date: 2016-08-24
+date: 2016-09-01
 template: post.html
 author: sczyh30
 ---

 The Vert.x Blueprint project aims to provide guidelines to Vert.x users to implement various applications such as message-based applications and microservices.
 This post introduces the content of each blueprints.

+This work has been done in the context of a [Google Summer of Code project](https://developers.google.com/open-source/gsoc/) .

 # Overview